burhop/prime/README.md

 # prime
 This project is for calculating and storing prime numbers.
 It uses the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) to mark bits in a block of memory.
 As there are an infinite number of prime numbers, this class can apply the sieve to an ever increasing list of blocks.
+I'm [maintaining a wiki with more information](https://github.com/burhop/prime/wiki)

 For version 0.2, it is limited to size_t (64 bits).
 The plan is to extend this out to "__int128" (128 bits) or use one of the "infinite" bit classes for integers.